A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Wigner's 6j 6j -symbol

+They are also symmetric if the upper and lower arguments are exchanged in any two columns:

-Similarly one can define the symbols $9j$ and $15j$. \begin{physics} The $\{6j\}$-symbol appeared in quantum gravity when Ponzano and Regge realised that the $\{6j\}$-symbol approximate the action of general relativity in the semi-classical limit \cite{Ponzano:1968uq}.
-More precisely they have shown that
+Similarly one can define the symbols 9j and 15j (see next section). \begin{physics} The $\{6j\}$-symbol appeared in quantum gravity when Ponzano and Regge realised that the $\{6j\}$-symbol approximates the action of general relativity in the semi-classical limit \cite{ponzano1968}.
+More precisely, consider the tetrahedron depicted in the diagram of equation \eqref{eq:graph_6j}, where the labels $j_i$ are understood as the edge lengths.
+Denoting $V$ the volume of such a tetrahedron, one can show the following asymptotic limit when $\lambda \to \infty$: